 KLJ completed the planning, survey, wetland delineations, environmental documentation and monitoring, right-of-way acquisition, and design in a compressed, three-year period.
 Our team also was in charge of the construction administration during the construction phase of the project.

-All four lanes of the new bridge are complete, and the demolition of the previous bridge is scheduled to be complete by late 2018.
 With the previous bridge being rated functionally obsolete, in the past heavy loads had to be re-routed 80 miles around to another route.
 Now, in addition to being equipped to handle heavy traffic, the bridge is safer having four lanes, rather than two.

 In addition, a wildlife fence is helping prevent accidents in the area, as well as protecting wildlife in the region including moose and deer.